1. Purpose and scope

 If an individual uses this policy to raise a concern, we will give them our assurance that we will not subject them to any form of retribution or detrimental treatment.
 We will treat their concern seriously and act according to this policy.
 If the individual believes they have suffered treatment at the hands of their employer following raising a complaint, then it is recommended that legal advice is taken on whistleblowing rights and protections.

-If an individual asks for a matter to be treated in confidence, we will respect this request and only make disclosures to third parties or other staff with the individual's consent, unless the law requires otherwise.
+If an individual asks for a matter to be treated in confidence, we will respect this request and only make disclosures to third parties or other staff with the individual's consent.

-We cannot give legal advice as to whether we are the correct entity to blow the whistle (make a disclosure) to or whether a member of the public ought to consider also making disclosure to his or her employer and / or his or her legal advisor.
-If a disclosure is contemplated, it is recommended that independent advice is taken.
+We cannot give legal advice as to whether it is the correct entity to blow the whistle to or whether a member of the public ought to consider also making disclosure to his or her employer and / or his or her legal advisor.

 4.1.
 Responding to concerns raised